PUC Docket Proceedings

 - In November 2019, the Hawaiian Electric Companies notified the PUC of the IGP Soft Launch RFP.

 This docket was opened in June 2018 following Hawaiian Electric Companies’ application for approval to commit funds in excess of $2.5 million for Phase 1 of its Grid Modernization Project.
 Their Grid Modernization Strategy aims to empower customer’s choice; provide safe, reliable, and affordable services; enable distributed resources to become a vital part of Hawaii’s renewable portfolio; and leverage the electric grid to spur economic growth in Hawaii’s communities.
 First, Hawaiian Electric Companies propose to focus work on “foundational core investments and those investments necessary to resolve the service quality issues” associated with distributed energy resources (DER) growth.
 Next, Hawaiian Electric Companies will “identify and assess” grid modernization investments based on the benefits they provide in relation to Hawaiian Electric Companies’ distributed resources forecast and the State’s 100% renewable energy goal.

-- In April 2019, Hawaiian Electric Companies filed a motion for clarification on two aspects of Decision and Order No. 36230.
-In Order No. 36334, the commission clarified that: 1) HECO may recover its deferred Phase 1 costs via the Major Project Interim Recovery change if certain conditions are met, and 2) Decision and Order No. 36230 does not guarantee cost recovery for stranded assets.
+- In April 2019, Hawaiian Electric Companies filed a motion for clarification on two aspects of (Decision and Order No. 36230).
+In (Order No. 36334), the PUC clarified that: 1) HECO may recover its deferred Phase 1 costs via the Major Project Interim Recovery adjustment if certain conditions are met, and 2) (Decision and Order No. 36230) does not guarantee cost recovery for stranded assets.